IzzyTheDreamingFox/FoxTech-DNA/README.md

 ## Requirement
 - Make sure you have No Man’s Sky installed.
-- Download the latest [release](https://github.com/IzzyTheDreamingFox/FoxTech-DNA/releases/tag/v0.1.0-alpha) of DNA
+- Download the latest [release](https://github.com/IzzyTheDreamingFox/FoxTech-DNA/releases) of DNA
-- Unzip it to a location of your choosing.
 - Run the exe file.
 - You’ll be greeted by a short sequence to help you guide through the setup of your preferred platform.
 - Once that’s over, you're ready to go!